jpmml/jpmml-evaluator/README.md

 ModelEvaluator<?> modelEvaluator = (ModelEvaluator<?>)pmmlManager.getModelManager(null, ModelEvaluatorFactory.getInstance());
 ```

 Model evaluator classes follow functional programming principles.
-Model evaluator instances are cheap enough to be created and discarded as needed (ie. not worth the pooling effort).
+Model evaluator instances are cheap enough to be created and discarded as needed (eg. not worth the pooling effort).

 It is advisable for application code to work against the `org.jpmml.evaluator.Evaluator` interface:
 ```java